gnab/editableCell/README.md

 #### Try out the [demo](http://gnab.github.com/editableCell/)!
 Or on [JSBin](http://jsbin.com/wuvoluzovi/2/edit)!

-_NOTE: At the current time, `editableCell` only supports Chrome (see <a href="https://github.com/gnab/editableCell/issues/27" target="_blank">#27</a> for progress)._

 ## Requirements

 `editableCell` depends upon [Knockout](http://www.knockoutjs.com) (and therefore has an implicit dependency on jQuery).

-v2.1.0 supports Knockout v3.0.0+, and is compatible with any version of jQuery supported by Knockout.
+v2.1.1 supports Knockout v3.0.0+, and is compatible with any version of jQuery supported by Knockout.

+### Browser support

+`editableCell` should support most modern browsers: IE8+, FF 31+, Chrome 31+, Safari 7+

+Support will also depend on the versions of Knockout and jQuery in use.

+_Please file an [issue](https://github.com/gnab/editableCell/issues/) or update our [tracking issue](https://github.com/gnab/editableCell/issues/27) if your run into any problems_

 ## Getting Started